 - &until=DELIM Consumes bytes until the specified delimiter is found.
 DELIM must be of type bytes itself.
-The delimiter will not be included into the resulting value. - &until-including=DELIM Similar to &until, but this does include the delimiter DELIM into the resulting value.
+The delimiter will not be included into the resulting value, but consumed. - &until-including=DELIM Similar to &until, but this does include the delimiter DELIM into the resulting value.

-One of these attributes must be provided.
+At least one of these attributes must be provided.